appcircleio/appcircle-docusaurus/docs/testing-distribution/testing-portal.md

 ---
-title: Using the Tester Portal
+title: Using the Testing Portal
-description: Learn how to use the Tester Portal for downloading binaries.
+description: Learn how to use the Testing Portal for downloading binaries.
 Streamline your app testing process with Appcircle.
-tags: [appcircle, tester, portal, distribution]
+tags: [appcircle, testing, portal, distribution]
 sidebar_position: 4
 ---

 import Screenshot from '@site/src/components/Screenshot';

-# Using the Tester Portal
+# Using the Testing Portal

 Appcircle has a separate distribution screen designed to make it easy for test group developers and testers download the distributed applications easily.